The RJ11 standard is used for the phone. It is an international standard that is used to connect a device to the telecommunications network.

 Each country has standardized its phone shots.

-There are about 44 different variations of catch and standards.
+There are about 44 different variations of standards and RJ11 Sockets.
 In Germany there is the TAE connector.

 The RJ standards had many different configurations which have been abbreviated.